When was the last time you looked at the quality and accuracy of your B2B persona and contact data?

-To me, these are fundamental marketing questions, and what bothers me is the fact that no one else was trying to ask these questions, or whether they actually knew they should even be asking these questions in the first place.
+These are fundamental marketing questions, and what bothers me is that no one else was trying to ask these questions or whether they actually knew they should even be asking these questions in the first place.

 Let me explain.

 As a marketer, we have metrics.
-We’re like all right, so we got 10,000 email addresses this year.
+We’re all right, so we got 10,000 email addresses this year.
 That would be a metric that we may give to somebody to validate our efforts.
 But that’s like saying, I’ve got 10.
 Ten out of how many?
 That’s the question.
 It’s not a “what did you get,” it’s a “how effective were you.”
-So these were effectiveness measures, and without really detailed information into our audiences, and exactly their size, their growth, their churn, we really have no way to answer any of those questions, which should be key fundamental questions that we should be able to answer about our job.
+So these were effectiveness measures.
+Without really detailed information into our audiences, and exactly their size, growth, and churn, we really have no way to answer any of those questions, which should be key fundamental questions that we should answer to answer about our job.
 That’s what really sparked this.

 This idea started a couple of years ago.
-I wanted to understand the value of email better, and how do we value our email addresses.
-When you look at about the average number that it costs a B2B business to obtain an email address, that is about $150.
+I wanted to understand the value of email better and how do we value our email addresses.
+When you look at the average number that it costs a B2B business to obtain an email address, that is about $150.

 And when you then look at the typical size of a B2B email database, the average size is 50,000 names.
 That’s what a marketer has.
-Not their addressable market, let me be clear on that.
-So if you multiply those two things together, the marketer has a seven and a half million dollar asset under their control, which is their email database.
-And to be clear, that is the largest asset that a marketer owns, point blank.
-Now when you then say, that’s the biggest asset, then you start to ask some fundamental questions on how do we evaluate it, how often does it churn – anything like that.
+Not their addressable market.
+Let me be clear on that.
+So if you multiply those two things together, the marketer has a seven and a half million dollar asset under their control, their email database.
+And to be clear, that is the largest asset that a marketer owns, point-blank.
+Now when you then say that’s the biggest asset, you start to ask some fundamental questions on how do we evaluate it, how often does it churn – anything like that.
 And there is no data that we can give you.
 The only measure that we have of the health of our email database is, did the email bounce: yes or no?
 Horrible metric.
 So that’s what led me down this path.